 Samples:

 Submit one sample of each type of device used on project.
-Samples will be returned Contractor for incorporation into the Work after A/E’s review.
+Samples will be returned to Contractor for incorporation into the Work after A/E’s review.

 Test Reports:

 Submit evaluation and test reports or other independent testing agency reports showing compliance with specified performance characteristics and physical properties.